 Feedback is essential for effective communication and psychological safety.
-However, giving feedback can be difficult to do.
-Giving or receiving feedback can be uncomfortable and there's always a risk of triggering defensiveness if not done thoughtfully.
+However, we recognize giving effective feedback can be difficult to do – it can be uncomfortable and there's always a risk of triggering defensiveness if not done thoughtfully.
 As a result, feedback loops close and collaboration suffers on most teams as they grow.
-We care deeply about giving and receiving feedback in a way that makes others feel big not small.
+We care deeply about giving and receiving feedback in a way that makes others feel cared about and not targeted.

 Flexible Work Arrangements

 As a distributed team, we enjoy the flexibility of working from home, local co-working spaces, or our favorite coffee shops.

-We work across every time zone in the United States – most people work online between 9am and 6pm in their local time zone.
+We work across every time zone in North America – most people work online between 9am and 6pm in their local time zone.
 Ultimately, we care more about the impact we make than the number of hours we put in.

 At Aptible, we praise focus and seek leverage and plan our work to make the biggest impact with the least amount of precious time.
 Sleep is leverage: We believe in getting enough of it.
 Health is leverage: We take pride in our physical and mental health benefits.
 It will take years to reach our most ambitious goals, so we aim to perform at a high level over a long period of time.

-Think about something that you've wanted to accomplish but simply haven't found the time for.
-Working remote adds a few more hours into the "life" part of the equation, whether its being able to learn a new language, take your dog for a midday stroll or have more quality time with loved ones.
+Think about something you've wanted to accomplish but simply haven't found the time for.
+Working remotely adds a few more hours into the "life" part of the equation, whether it’s being able to learn a new language, take your dog for a midday stroll, or have more quality time with loved ones.

 Ideal for Parents

-Working remote also allows those of us with children to maximize our time with them.
+Working remotely also allows those of us with children to maximize our time with them.